 AWS Terminology: Each Region is a separate geographic area.
 Each Region has multiple, isolated locations known as Availability Zones.
 Each Region is completely independent.
 Each Availability Zone is isolated, but the Availability Zones in a Region are connected through low-latency links.
 An Availability Zone can be a single data centre or data centre campus.

-You may also want to review VMware Cloud on AWS Deployment Planning, and VMware Cloud on AWS Live Migration Demo.
-For more information on Stretched Clusters for VMware Cloud on AWS see Overview and Documentation, as well as the following external links:
+You may also want to review further reading: How to Deploy and Configure VMware Cloud on AWS (Part 1), How to Migrate VMware Virtual Machines to VMware Cloud on AWS (Part 2), plus additional demo post Watch a Failover from Direct Connect to Backup VPN for VMware Cloud on AWS.
+For more information on Stretched Clusters for VMware Cloud on AWS see Overview and Documentation, as well as the following:

 Availability Zone (AZ) Outage

 Before beginning it is worth re-iterating that the following screenshots do not represent a process, the customer / consumer of the service does not need to intervene unless a specific DR strategy has been put in place.
 In the event of a real world outage everything highlighted below happens automatically and is managed and monitored by VMware.
 You will of course want to be aware of what is happening on the platform hosting your virtual machines and that is why this post will give you a feel of what to expect, it may seem a little underwhelming as it does just look like a normal vSphere HA failover.

 When we start out in this particular environment the vCenter Server and NSX Manager appliances are located in AZ eu-west-2a.